 - the fourth wave of feminism

-- the role of immigrant women in grassroots feminist activism
+- the role of immigrant women and ethinc minority women in grassroots feminist activism

 Boasting a new full-color design and rich with pedagogy, the book includes several boxed elements in each chapter.
 "In The News" boxes present current news items designed to engage students in thinking critically about current gender-focused events and issues.
 The "What You Can Do" boxes give students examples of applied activities that they can engage in to promote a more egalitarian society.
 "Get Involved" boxes ask students to collect data and to critically think about the explanations and implications of the activity’s findings.
 "Learn About the Research" boxes expose students to a variety of research methods and highlight the importance of diversity in research samples by including studies of underrepresented groups.
 At the end of each chapter, "What Do You Think" questions foster skills in critical thinking, synthesis, and evaluation by asking the student to apply course material or personal experiences to provocative issues from the chapter.
 The "If You Want to Learn More" feature provides names of the most current books available on various topics that are discussed in the chapter.
 Combining up-to-date research with an approachable and engaging writing style, Women’s Lives is an invaluable resource for all students of gender from psychology, women’s studies, gender studies, sociology, and anthropology.